 Across all of our activity areas including construction; events; and the day to day running of the Park, we are dedicated to continual improvement through learning from our own experience, from the expertise of our partners and suppliers and wider bench-marking, and learning.
 We are committed to ensuring that every part of the Park is safe.

-That is why our work transforming the Park has been undertaken with an unrivalled safety and health record, not just preventing accidents but also enhancing the well-being of the workforce.
+That is why our work on transforming the Park and within our construction areas has to date been undertaken with an unrivalled safety and health record, not just preventing accidents but also enhancing the wellbeing of those that live, work and visit us.

 Children and young people

 In addition to our wider work to make sure the Park is safe for visitors, we have a particular approach for our younger visitors.
 Children and young people need active play to test their abilities and learn about taking and managing risks in a managed environment.